origamitower/folktale/CONTRIBUTING.md

     functional programming.

       - `maybe` — A structure for modelling the presence or absence of a value.
-      - `either` — A structure for modelling a tagged disjunction of two values.
+      - `result` — A structure for modelling a tagged disjunction of two values.
-      - `validation` — A structure similar to Either, but designed for validations and supporting error aggregation.
+      - `validation` — A structure similar to Result, but designed for validations and supporting error aggregation.
       - `task` — A structure for modelling a potentially asynchronous action.